Right-pointing black chevron

 Sanger sequences of antibodies with chromatograms, annotated CDR and FR regions, amino acids and heterozygous bases identified

-Sanger sequence analysis
+Easy Sanger analysis

 Trim, assemble forward and reverse reads, detect heterozygous peaks, annotate, edit and align Sanger sequences